sophiegermain/gettingcleaningdata/CodeBook.md

 ## Transformations performed on the data

-The data set "tidyData.txt" was derived from the original data by performing several transformations to tidy up the data into one readable table.
+The data set "tidyData.txt" was derived from the original data by performing several transformations to tidy up and summarize the data into one readable table.

-These transformations were:
+These transformations were as follows (please see run_analysis.R for the full script):
 * The train and test subjects were merged together in one data set.
 * Only the means and standard deviations of the time and frequency features have been retained.
-All other variables have been removed as this study is solely concerned with the basic distribution metrics of
+All other variables have been removed as this study is solely concerned with the basic distribution metrics (mean, standard deviation) of the features measured.
 * Activity identifiers (numbers) have been replaced by activity descriptors.
 * Feature identifiers (numbers) have been replaced by full descriptive names, containing information on:
 * * signal domain (denoted by "time" or "frequency")